Therapy for Depression

 Why depression makes sense

-Depression often develops in response to prolonged stress, loss, unmet needs, trauma or feeling overwhelmed for too long.
-It can emerge when someone has been pushing through, prioritizing responsibility over rest or emotional processing.
+Depression often develops in response to prolonged stress, loss, unmet needs, trauma, or feeling overwhelmed for too long.
+It emerges when an individual has been pushing through, prioritizing responsibility over rest or emotional processing.

 How therapy can help